 At what point does this become sad?

->great leader
+>Henry Viii >great leader Explain

 >At what point does this become sad?
+That point was passed long ago

 >Modern politics already shows democracy is useless.
+NO!
+Get out!
+Its media which ruined democracy.

 Hang the radios and burn the televisions.

 >Society will become stagnant without a supreme governing force capable of enacting laws without worrying about the idiotic masses.
+Literally no such thing has every existed in history in history, and never will either.

+>Its media which ruined democracy.
 Media, particularly the kind we have at our disposal now, is what makes Democracy viable in the first place.
 Media allows for the populace to actually be informed enough on the issues to vote.
 And thanks to things like the internet now, it's harder for a single source to dominate one's intake, so you've got people generally being exposed to more ideas.

->here pictured with his fleur de lys sceptre, Frankish crown and 14th century cloak
+>Alfred the Great >here pictured with his fleur de lys sceptre, Frankish crown and 14th century cloak

 Monarchies are great if you have persons raised from birth to be ruler and they aren't autists.